The Best Shoes for Kids with Turf Toe – Supportive, Extra Depth and a Rounder Toe-Box!

 It’s really important that you don’t leave this condition untreated if you want to avoid a more invasive treatment such as surgery in the future.

 The first thing that I recommend doing is have your child rest, elevate the foot, apply ice and anti-inflammatory medication.
 The next step is to provide your child with the correct pair of shoes followed by physical therapy.

-Like I mentioned before, the correct type of shoes will also help treat this condition as well as prevent it.
+Like I mentioned before, the correct type of shoes can help treat this condition as well as prevent it.

-Do not ever take the “wait and see approach” that most pediatricians recommend when it comes to treating your child’s foot conditions.
+Do not ever take the “wait and see approach” that most medical professionals recommend when it comes to treating your child’s foot conditions.
 Waiting for the condition to resolve on its own might lead to the condition to worsen over time.
 Left untreated, turf toe can become a debilitating injury.

-It’s important that you provide your child with the correct shoe size, since shoes that are too long or too short can make the condition worse.
+It’s important that you provide your child with the correct shoe size, as shoes that are too long or too short can make the condition worse.
 This brings me to the next question: